 Ireland Northern Ireland Regulating Reserve Synchronised Generating Units Synchronised Generating Units Non or Partially Regulating Reserve Please Note: Since 1st April 2021 the TSOs are operating the battery portfolio on a trial basis which will evolve as the TSOs' operational experience, business processes and IT tools mature.
-Turlough Hill Units when in pumping mode 54 MW of Response from DSUs EWIC Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed 11 MW of Response from DSUs Moyle Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed Negative Ramping Reserve 0 MW (Defined as the MW output 50 MW (Defined as the MW output Please Note: From 14th of January 2021 the negative reserve trial completed resulting in a permanent reduction of the of a conventional generator above its minimum load which can be delivered at or above 5 MW/min) of a conventional generator above its minimum load which can be delivered at or above 5 MW/min)
+Turlough Hill Units when in pumping mode 54 MW of Response from DSUs EWIC Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed 11 MW of Response from DSUs Moyle Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed Negative Ramping Reserve 0 MW (Defined as the MW output 50 MW (Defined as the MW output Please Note: From 14th of January 2021 the negative reserve trial completed resulting in a permanent reduction of the requirement in Ireland from 100MW to 0MW. of a conventional generator above its minimum load) of a conventional generator above its minimum load)